2024 United States Senate elections: Pennsylvania

 Three-term Democrat Bob Casey Jr., was reelected in 2018 with 55.7% of the vote.
 Casey was running for a fourth term.
 He was challenged by engineer Blaine Forkner.

 2022 Senate candidate David McCormick was the Republican nominee.
-McCormick won from Casey by 48.8% to 48.6% in the November 5, 2024 general election.
+McCormick won from Casey by 48.8% to 48.6% in the general election in a major upset. as most predictions gave Casey a slight advantage, and he led in most polls.
 Initially, despite the Associated Press calling the race for McCormick, Casey refused to concede the race due to unknown numbers of outstanding provisional ballots in primarily urban areas.
 Senate majority leader Chuck Schumer originally did not invite McCormick to the “New Senator Orientation Event,” but Schumer relented after criticism from Republicans and independent Arizona senator Kyrsten Sinema.
 Casey eventually conceded on November 21; McCormick was then officially declared the winner.